Pros and Cons of Rapid Detox Centers

 More than anything else, a person’s ability to maintain abstinence after detox determines whether or not his or her addiction treatment needs have been met.
 In actuality, the detox stage only treats the body’s physical dependence on opiates.

-As addiction of any kind takes the form of a psychological dependency, the importance of follow-up and ongoing treatment care after detox is essential to a successful treatment outcome.
-Cast in this light, rapid detox success rates only show a 55 percent long-term abstinence rate, meaning just over half of the people who receive treatment from rapid detox centers actually go on to live a drug-free life.
+Because addiction of any kind takes the form of a psychological dependency, the importance of follow-up and ongoing treatment care after detox is essential to a successful treatment outcome.
+Cast in this light, rapid detox success rates only show a 55% long-term abstinence rate, meaning just over half of the people who receive treatment from rapid detox centers actually go on to live a drug-free life.

 Ultimately, the pros and cons of rapid detox centers can vary depending on a person’s overall physical health as well as his or her ability to cover the costs of the procedure.